lazarus718/Eve/README.md

 - Pipeline logic (in order):
   1. Pull `/markets/prices/` candidates and keep only entries with `average_price <= max_buy_price`.
   2. Sort candidates by average price (highest first) and sample up to `--sample-size` (default 75).
+  3. Fetch latest daily regional volume from `/markets/{region_id}/history/` and apply `--min-daily-volume`.
-  3. Fetch regional order books for sampled items and compute best buy/best sell spread.
+  4. Fetch regional order books for remaining items and compute best buy/best sell spread.
-  4. Keep only profitable items with `spread > 0` and `best_buy <= max_buy_price`, then rank by spread.
+  5. Keep only profitable items with `spread > 0` and `best_buy <= max_buy_price`, then rank by spread.
 - Reported opportunities are raw spread-based estimates and do **not** subtract broker fees, sales tax, hauling risk, volume limits, or price movement risk.
+- Default minimum daily volume filter is `100` units/day; tune with `--min-daily-volume`.

 ## Major market hub region IDs